 In 2011, DRA and DENS merged.
 This provided a comprehensive service which could see individuals finding their way from rough sleeping on to a continuously supported pathway.
 This was achieved through the Night Shelter and supported accommodation.
 It meant many could progress on to independent living with the support of the Day Centre available throughout this period.

-In 2013 DENS established a programme, Equipped to Change, which aimed to give those who are re-establishing themselves within the community the opportunity to find gainful employment.
+In 2013, DENS established a programme named ‘Equipped to Change’.
+This scheme aimed to give those who are re-establishing themselves within the community the opportunity to find gainful employment - and with much success.

 Photo credit: David Satchel, Hemel Gazette